Kaster/WPFTricks/README.md

 # WPFTricks
 Collection of different. and small WPF projects

-Actually focused on C#, MVVM and WPF
+Actually focused on C#, WPF and MVVM (DevExpress POCO approach)